rwmitchell/lb/README.md

+# lb: zsh addon

+## About
-lb: Robust 'which' replacement combining output from other standard commands to show more info about the program, function or alias.
+Robust 'which' replacement combining output from other standard commands to show more info about the program, function or alias.
 Source for scripts and functions can be optionally displayed

+This is my first contribution of personal code.

+## Usage
 Output from 'lb -h'

 Find location of executable, function, or alias